JacobHeater/khinsider-downloader/README.md

 ![Deploy](https://github.com/jacobheater/khinsider-downloader/actions/workflows/bundle.yml/badge.svg)

-This is a small, but **lightning fast**, utility command line application that aids with downloading sountracks from [khinsider](https://downloads.khinsider.com/).
+This is a small, but **lightning fast**, utility command line application that aids with downloading soundtracks from [khinsider](https://downloads.khinsider.com/).
 The purpose of this application is to expedite the download process by downloading the album in the desired